meerestier/LEDAPS/ledaps_ls8/README.md

 ledaps/ledaps_ls8:v1 /results/shell_script /data/LC80210482015015LGN00
 ```

-where we have assumed that /data_landsat have the downloaded oli-tirs data of landsat 8 and in the working directory we want the results and have the shell_script
+where we have assumed that /data_landsat have the downloaded oli-tirs data of landsat 8 and in the working directory we have the shell_script and we want the results of ledaps